Operation Fox Hunt: Operation Skynet

-Announced in 2015, Operation Skynet is a parallel and simultaneous program designed to augment Operation Fox Hunt by restricting the financial flows of cadres which have fled overseas and by engaging in recovery of corrupt proceeds.
-South China Morning Post reported that program will "go further" than previous manhunts through the coordination of multiple government agencies to cut off the exfiltration of state and corrupt assets abroad.
+Announced in 2015, Operation Skynet is a parallel, simultaneous program designed to augment Operation Fox Hunt by restricting the financial flows of cadres who have fled overseas and by engaging in the recovery of corrupt proceeds.
+South China Morning Post reported that the program will "go further" than previous manhunts through the coordination of multiple government agencies to cut off the exfiltration of state and corrupt assets abroad.

-According to reports by state media the program was still active as of 2023 with long time fugitive Guo Qigang "voluntarily" returning to China in July 2023 to face charges.
-The article in China Daily stated that Guo was the party secretary of state owned SDIC Power Corp and had engaged in "duty-related violations and crimes".
-The same articled that former policewoman Guo Jiefang, "voluntarily returned to China and turned herself in".
-The article stated that Guo was a police officer of the Guangzhou Public Security Bureau's traffic department, fled overseas in March 2000 after she was suspected to have accepted bribes.
-The article stated that Guo was one of 100 most wanted fugitives on the Interpol red list released by the CCDI as part of Operation Fox Hunt in 2015.
+According to reports by state media, the program was still active as of 2023, with long-time fugitive Guo Qigang "voluntarily" returning to China in July 2023 to face charges.
+The article in China Daily stated that Guo was the party secretary of the state-owned SDIC Power Corp and had engaged in "duty-related violations and crimes".
+The same article that former policewoman Guo Jiefang, "voluntarily returned to China and turned herself in".
+The article stated that Guo was a police officer of the Guangzhou Public Security Bureau's traffic department, who fled overseas in March 2000 after she was suspected of accepting bribes.
+The article stated that Guo was one of the 100 most wanted fugitives on the Interpol red list released by the CCDI as part of Operation Fox Hunt in 2015.